WailGree/tech-interview-workbook-Barbicsek/docs/module_web_with_python.md

 #### Why is it good to use a package manager software?

-*A package manager is a programming language’s tool to create project environments and easily import external dependencies.*
+*A package manager is tool to create project environments and easily import external dependencies.*

 #### Why is it good to use a virtual environment for a project?